Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: list of list of floats.
 - **Requirements/Conventions**:
   - The value MUST be a list of three elements.
 These elements correspond to the elements in the `lattice_vectors`_ array.
 Each element MUST be a list of two elements, both are either numbers or :val:`null` values.
 The integer parts of numeric values specifies the minimal and maximal translations of the corresponding unit cell vectors by which the sites _were_ translated from the `[0;1),[0;1),[0;1)` box to obtain the provided coordinates.
 The fractional part, if non-zero, specifies the part of the last and the first additional unit cell added to the integer-translated unit cells.
 Together, the values describe the box that MUST contain all atom site coordinates of the structure in the response.
-  - Values of the `site_span_extents` inner lists SHOULD be null for non-periodic domensions.
+  - Values of the `site_span_extents` inner lists SHOULD be null for non-periodic dimensions.

 nsites
 ~~~~~~